 Child endangerment is a term often used in Wilton Connecticut to apply to offenses that have the potential to cause harm to the health or morals of a minor under the age of 16.
-Wilton Connecticut charges for risk of injury to minors under CGS 53-21 and other offenses are frequently charged in connection with domestic violence cases.
+Risk of injury to a minor under CGS 53-21 and other offenses are frequently charged in connection with domestic violence cases.

 That is why anyone facing risk of injury or similar charges should consult a Wilton child endangerment lawyer as soon as possible to avoid taking actions that could cause difficulties.
 Consult a determined domestic violence attorney that could begin working toward the optimal resolution of the case.

 What Exactly is Considered to Pose a “Risk of Injury” to Minors?

 Under C.G.S. § 53-21, Connecticut law dictates the actions that are deemed to pose a risk of injury to minors.
 While all of these actions are typically regarded as felonies, some incidents may be treated more severely than others.